0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 ## Extra functionality to add in future releases:

-- Automate the retrieval of the contract address from the generated JSON file, instead of having to manually copy and paste it after a new deployment.
+- Automate the retrieval of the contract address from the generated JSON file in client/src/contracts, instead of having to manually copy and paste it after a new deployment.
 - Make the contract upgradable via a proxy
-- Use Chainlink VRF to add true randmoness to the NFT generation.
+- Use Chainlink VRF to add true randmoness to the NFT generation. (started in new branch)